 The Contest Administrator can choose whether or not to display the validator result to the (human) judge.
 Checking the box “Show Validation To Judges (SVTJ)” when configuring a validator will cause the response returned by the validator to appear on the Judge’s display when the run finishes executing.
 If the checkbox is unchecked the validator result will not be visible to the judge.

-The “Report” button pops up a window displaying the configuration of the current problem (not just the Validator portion), and allows saving the report to a file.
+The “Report” button pops up a window displaying the configuration of the current problem (not just the Validator portion) and allows saving the report to a file.

 E.2.1 The Simple Built-in PC2 Validator